 transmission system will strengthen reliability to both residential and

+commercial customers.
 Construction is expected to begin in early August.

 Hydro One is committed to delivering reliable electricity to its customers and this investment to the transmission system allows us to do this, said Arnold Brakel, Project Manager, Hydro One.
 By building a new station in the Township of Chapple, shorter spans of 44 kV power lines will connect customers to our system ultimately improving the reliability of their power supply.